SidOfc/treevial/README.md

 ## Testing

+Treevial uses [junegunn/vader.vim](https://github.com/junegunn/vader.vim) as its testing framework.
+It assumes `vader.vim` is installed in `$HOME/.vim/plugged/vader.vim` currently.
+This may change in the future!

 There is only a limited amount of tests available since there's only a limited amount of things I know how to test (somewhat) properly :sweat_smile:.
 To run the tests, use the following command to start (n)vim with minimal required testing setup: